 - Sharing tag data between users who share an IMAP account is forthcoming.
 If data sharing is essential to your workflow, we recommend that you do not upgrade to macOS 10.14 Mojave at this time.
 We expect tag sharing to be ready before the end of the year.

-MailSuite will be a paid upgrade.
+MailSuite is a paid upgrade.

 - Customers who purchased or upgraded any of the 4 core products on or after Sept 25, 2017 (the release date of High Sierra) receive a free upgrade to the SmallCubed MailSuite once it is released this fall.